 Level 1 learning resource approval is confirmed or withdrawn by the Principal annually

 Level 2 learning resources approval will be confirmed by each individual DL teacher during the learning plan development process.
-Resources may be withdrawn at any time if deemed unsuitable by the DL teacher or Principal.
+Resources may be withdrawn at any time if deemed unsuitable by the Learning Mentor or Principal.

-Level 3 learning resources should be included in the learning plan at the time of need and confirmed by each individual DL teacher – Principal consultation as necessary.
+Level 3 learning resources should be included in the learning plan at the time of need and confirmed by each individual the Learning Mentor – Principal consultation as necessary.
 Level 3 resources are rarely withdrawn as they are included only as legitimate needs arise.